 -

 Once past the gate, you are on the city’s main street.
 On your right is a small room with a few steps leading up to it.
 The remains of two altars were found in this room.
 The altars were destroyed during the time of King Hezekiah’s reforms.
-The room was then turned into a latrine, probably to make a point, and you can see this.
+The room was then turned into a latrine, probably to make a point.

 -